 Cost of healthcare in Egypt

-You may qualify for free public healthcare in Egypt, but treatment is substandard.
+You may qualify for free public healthcare in Egypt, but the quality of the services may not be up to the standards you are used to.
 Most expats and many locals in Egypt opt for private healthcare.
 You can pay out of pocket, but costs can add up quickly.

 For this reason, private health insurance is recommended.
 Get comprehensive cover that ideally includes medical evacuation to a nearby country with better facilities in case of emergency or major surgery.
 The cost of health insurance will vary based on your age, lifestyle habits, and health status.